 Only publish your paper in reputable journals.
 Early-career researchers might not be fully aware of fake or predatory journals that pretend to have a good reputation, accept your paper with minimal or no review and then charge you for submission.
 If you send a paper to a predatory journal, you might never hear from them again or ever see your paper in print.
 Think.
 Check.
 Submit is a system designed to help authors to identify trusted journals, including a check list to assess your chosen journals.

 Does the journal charge fees for publishing your paper?

 Many journals not only charge for subscription and purchase of papers they publish, they also charge authors fees for publishing their papers after they have been accepted for publication.
 Remember that your institution may already cover these charges.
 Read ‘Understanding Submission and Publication Fees’ for further background.
-Even if a journal is open source, you many still need to pay paper charges.
-Read this article for further explanation.
+Even if a journal is open source, you many still need to pay article processing charges.

 3. Create a short-list of journals that meet your objectives

 Create a short-list of the journals that meet your objectives.
 Perhaps also compile a spreadsheet of your short-listed journals to easily compare different attributes.
 This spreadsheet can be updated when preparing your next publication.

 4. Once you have chosen the journal for submission, thoroughly review their requirements

 Read your chosen journal’s website meticulously, especially the Aims and Scope and the Instructions of Authors.
 A common reason for paper rejection or request for resubmission is that the author has not comprehensively followed these instructions.
 Without thorough investigation, you may overlook important aspects that will prevent you from getting your paper published and it is better to find this out before you go through the process of writing, formatting and submitting your paper.